 The 3D Animation team from Damonte Ranch was recognized as the international champions in their event by receiving First Place trophies at the 2016 National Leadership Conference

 Nevada FBLA is one of the largest CTSOs in the state.
-In 2016, Nevada FBLA had a total of 935 members in FBLA and another 88 members in FBLA Middle Level.
+Nevada FBLA had a total of 995 members.

 FBLA - What is it?

 Future Business Leaders of America (FBLA) is a student-led organization that is an integral part of the business, information technology, and entrepreneurship education instructional program.
 FBLA offers enhanced opportunities to develop leadership and career skills to students who have an interest in the American Free Enterprise System.

 FBLA chapters are located throughout Nevada.
 These schools are part of a system of more than 6,000 local chapters throughout North America, Department of Defense Dependent Schools (DoDDS) worldwide and growing base of chapters internationally.

 FBLA is important to the individual student, the school, local businesses, and the community.
 In the past 30 years, FBLA members have raised over $20 million dollars in partnership with the March of Dimes.

 FBLA has approximately 210,000 high school members and another 35,000 collegiate and middle school members worldwide, making it the largest and oldest student business organization in the world.

 Any student who is has been enrolled in a business or business-related class can become a member of FBLA.
 In classrooms throughout the country, students and teachers form their own chapters, elect officers, and develop a Program of Work providing business leadership opportunities for student members.
 Because FBLA is a co-curricular Career Technical Student Organization endorsed by the U.S. and Nevada Department of Education, teachers serve as chapter advisers integrating classroom learning and guiding chapter operations.